Cghlewis/crystal_site/content/blog/joins/index.markdown

 <p class="caption">Figure 9: Inner join using data from Figure 8</p>
 </div>

 We see that our combined dataset only shows three cases because those are the only cases with both pre and post data available.
-However, if there had been a an empty row for `stud_id` = 20149 in the post questionnaire data, that case would have been pulled into the combined dataset.
+However, if there had been an empty row for `stud_id` = 20149 in the post questionnaire data, that case would have been pulled into the combined dataset.

 Let's see what an inner join looks like in R.